-- An entity shall disclose by class of financial instrument: - (a) the amount that best represents its maximum exposure to credit risk at the end of the reporting period without taking account of any collateral held or other credit enhancements (eg netting agreements that do not qualify for offset in accordance with SB-FRS 32); this disclosure is not required for financial instruments whose carrying amount best represents the maximum exposure to credit risk. - (b) a description of collateral held as security and other credit enhancements, and their financial effect (eg a quantification of the extent to which collateral and other credit enhancements mitigate credit risk) in respect of the amount that best represents the maximum exposure to credit risk (whether disclosed in accordance with (a) or represented by the carrying amount of a financial instrument). - (c) information about the credit quality of financial assets that are neither past due nor impaired. - (d) [Deleted]
+- To enable users of financial statements to assess an entity's credit risk exposure and understand its significant credit risk concentrations, an entity shall disclose, by credit risk rating grades, the gross carrying amount of financial assets and the exposure to credit risk on loan commitments and financial guarantee contracts.
+This information shall be provided separately for financial instruments: - (a) for which the loss allowance is measured at an amount equal to 12-month expected credit losses: - (b) for which the loss allowance is measured at an amount equal to lifetime expected credit losses and that are: - (i) financial instruments for which credit risk has increased significantly since initial recognition but that are not credit-impaired financial assets; - (ii) financial assets that are credit-impaired at the reporting date (but that are not purchased or originated credit-impaired); and - (iii) trade receivables, contract assets or lease receivables for which the loss allowances are measured in accordance with paragraph 5.5.15 of SB-FRS 109. - (c) that are purchased or originated credit-impaired financial assets. - For trade receivables, contract assets and lease receivables to which an entity applies paragraph 5.5.15 of SB-FRS 109, the information provided in accordance with paragraph 35M may be based on a provision matrix (see paragraph B5.5.35 of SB-FRS 109). - For all financial instruments within the scope of this SB-FRS, but to which the impairment requirements in SB-FRS 109 are not applied, an entity shall disclose by class of financial instrument: - (a) the amount that best represents its maximum exposure to credit risk at the end of the reporting period without taking account of any collateral held or other credit enhancements (eg netting agreements that do not qualify for offset in accordance with SB-FRS 32); this disclosure is not required for financial instruments whose carrying amount best represents the maximum exposure to credit risk. - (b) a description of collateral held as security and other credit enhancements, and their financial effect (eg quantification of the extent to which collateral and other credit enhancements mitigate credit risk) in respect of the amount that best represents the maximum exposure to credit risk (whether disclosed in accordance with (a) or represented by the carrying amount of a financial instrument). - (c) [deleted] - (d) [deleted] - 37 [Deleted]